wighawag/hardhat-preprocessor/README.md

 A typical example (included) is to remove console.log for production ready contracts.

-Note that this plugin do not touch the filesystem.
+Note that this plugin, by default, does not touch the filesystem.
 It happens in memory.

 ## Installation